FabricFabricPlatform

 // apps/saas/lib/register-modules.ts (or similar)

-import { registerFabricModules } from "@fabric/platform/modules";
+import { registerFabricModules } from "@fabricorg/platform/modules";

-import { messagingModule } from "@repo/messaging";
+import { messagingModule } from "@example/messaging";

-import { lendingModule } from "@repo/lending";
+import { ordersModule } from "@example/orders";

-import { myVerticalModule } from "@repo/my-vertical";
+import { myVerticalModule } from "@example/my-vertical";

-registerFabricModules([messagingModule, lendingModule, myVerticalModule]);
+registerFabricModules([messagingModule, ordersModule, myVerticalModule]);

 The same call must happen in every process that runs handlers — the API, the worker, the MCP server.
 A common pattern is a single register-modules.ts imported at startup by each app.